Adjuncts and Associates

 Kirsten Nicholson, Ph.D.

-– Curator of Natural History, Museum of Cultural and Natural History, and Associate Professor of Biology, Central Michigan University, Mt.
+Nicholson is a Professor of Biology, Institute for Great Lakes Research, Central Michigan University, Mt.
 Pleasant, MI [evolutionary biology; museum studies].
 Dr. Nicholson’s interests include phylogeny, ecology, and natural history of reptiles and amphibians, with particular emphasis on the lizard genus Anolis.
 She makes use of the MSU Museum collections in her research and consults with DNS staff on issues germane to collections care and management.
 She also conducts research on preservation methods and products for fluid-preserved collections.

 Robert Prŷs-Jones, Ph.D.